 How to Make Vegetarian Stew

-One of the reasons why this vegetarian stew is so popular is because it’s super easy to make and comes together in just one pot.
-That means you can be in and out of the kitchen in minutes, and cleanup is a breeze.
+The popularity of this vegetarian stew isn’t just about its fantastic taste – it’s also because it’s a breeze to make!
+Everything comes together easily in just one pot.
+Quick and simple, you can be in and out of the kitchen in minutes, and the cleanup?
+A total breeze.
 It’s a win-win!

 1. Sauté: In a large, deep pot, heat the butter and oil.
 Once the butter has melted, add in the chopped onions, salt, and pepper.
 Sauté until the onions are soft and translucent.